otto-torino/otto-torino.github.io/_posts/2019-10-15-django-baton.md

 Need help?
 [Contact us](mailto:mail@otto.to.it).

-**We can also create a new brand and custom django-baton version for your project**, add components and functionality, create new widgets or write the entire backend for you if necessary, **we're quite good and fast at doing it.**
+**We can also create a new brand and custom django-baton version for your project**, add components and functionality, create new widgets or write the entire backend for you if necessary, **we're quite good and fast in doing it.**